rgksugan/knowledge/3-resources/books/21 Lessons for the 21st Century.md

 by [[Yuval Noah Harari]]

 ## Highlights
-> Humans think in stories rather than in facts, numbers or equations, and the simpler the [[story]], the better.
+> Humans think in stories rather than in facts, numbers or equations, and the simpler the story, the better.
 Every person, group and nation has its own tales and myths.
-But during the [[twentieth century]] the global elites in New York, London, Berlin and Moscow formulated three grand stories that claimed to explain the whole past and to predict the future of the entire world: the fascist story, the [[communist]] story and the [[liberal]] story.
+But during the twentieth century the global elites in New York, London, Berlin and Moscow formulated three grand stories that claimed to explain the whole past and to predict the future of the entire world: the fascist story, the communist story and the liberal story.

 > The fascist story explained history as a struggle among different nations, and envisioned a world dominated by one human group that violently subdues all others.
 The communist story explained history as a struggle among different classes, and envisioned a world in which all groups are united by a centralised social system that ensures equality even at the price of freedom.
 The liberal story explained history as a struggle between liberty and tyranny, and envisioned a world in which all humans cooperate freely and peacefully, with minimum central control even at the price of some inequality.